dupreehkuda/bookpicker/README.md

 # bookpicker
-Telegram bot for picking random suggested book for a book club event.
+BookPicker is a telegram bot for picking random book from book club members' suggestions for a book club event.

+Just invite @bootpicker_bot to your book club chat and hit /start

-Made with love to stop arguing with my friends.
+Made (with love) to stop arguing over nothing with my friends.